erikmannerfelt/variete/doc/source/index.md

 ## Features
 `variete` provides a simple interface to generate on-the-fly instructions for:

-- Warping between coordinate systems.
+- Warping between spatial extents, resolutions, and coordinate systems.
 - Cropping / resampling rasters.
 - Generating mosaics.
 - Performing arithmetic on or between rasters.